AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Each tool that builds frontends in 2026 has a default behavior.
 This section maps the defaults and notes when the tool is a good or bad choice for resisting slop.

-Codex — OpenAI's coding agent.
+Codex is OpenAI's coding agent.
 Same logic as Claude Code or Aider: a driver, not a generator.
 Visual signature depends on the operator.
 Tech-stack defaults reflect OpenAI training data.
 When OK: any disciplined developer.
 When NOT OK: anyone using it as a one-shot generator for marketing pages.

 8. 47 real-world examples torn apart